Michigan Dog Breeder Licensing Requirements

 Quick Summary

-Michigan requires a kennel license for anyone keeping three or more dogs for breeding, boarding, sale, or training.
-Breeders who house more than 15 intact female dogs that have had litters must also register as a Large-Scale Dog Breeding Kennel with the Michigan Department of Agriculture and Rural Development (MDARD), paying a $500 annual fee.
+Michigan requires a kennel license from local county treasurers for anyone keeping three or more dogs for breeding, boarding, sale, or training.
+Breeders who house more than 15 intact female dogs that have had litters must also register as a Large-Scale Dog Breeding Kennel (LDBK) with the Michigan Department of Agriculture and Rural Development (MDARD), paying a $500 annual registration fee.
+All individual dogs over four months old must also be licensed with proof of rabies vaccination.

-Regulatory Agency: County treasurers (kennel license); Michigan Department of Agriculture and Rural Development (MDARD) for large-scale breeders
+Regulatory Agency: County treasurers (kennel licenses); Michigan Department of Agriculture and Rural Development (MDARD) for large-scale breeder registration

 Who Needs a License in Michigan?